 Loyal, long-term customers are usually more valuable and more profitable than new customers that may churn frequently.
-Yet, we pay much higher rates of commission for new business than we do for renewals.
+Yet, we pay much higher rates of sales commission for new business than we do for renewals.
 Why is that so?

 Here are some pointers to think about when designing compensation plans for salespeople (e.g. account managers and customer success managers) that are responsible for retaining existing business: